The basic geometry of Witt vectors, I: The affine case: Generalized Witt vectors and -rings

-As remarked above, when $R$ is an $\bF_p$-algebra for some prime number $p$, the polynomials $C_{\pind}(x,y)$ are zero and so the axioms above simplify considerably.
-In particular, the operators $\delta_{\pind}$ are additive, and so, it is possible to describe a $\Lambda_{R,\ptst}$-structure using a cocommutative twisted bialgebra, the additive bialgebra of the plethory $\Lambda_{R,\ptst}$.
+When $R$ is an $\bF_p$-algebra for some prime number $p$, the polynomials $C_{\pind}(x,y)$ are zero and the axioms above simplify considerably.
+In particular, the operators $\delta_{\pind}$ are additive, and so it is possible to describe a $\Lambda_{R,\ptst}$-structure using a cocommutative twisted bialgebra, the additive bialgebra of the plethory $\Lambda_{R,\ptst}$.
 (See Borger--Wieland~\cite{Borger-Wieland:PA}, sections 2 and 10.)

 \emph{Localization of the ring $R$ of scalars.} Let $R'$ be an $\ptst$-flat $R$-algebra such that the structure map $R\to R'$ is an epimorphism of rings.
 (For example, the map $\Spec R'\to\Spec R$ could be an open immersion.)
 Then the family $(\m_{\pind})_{\pind\in\ptst}$ induces a family $(\m'_{\pind})_{\pind\in\ptst}$ of ideals of $R'$, where $\m'_{\pind}=\m_{\pind}R'$.
 By the assumptions on $R'$, each $\m'_{\pind}$ is supramaximal.
 Let us write $\ptst'=\ptst$ and use the notation $\ptst'$ for the index set of the $\m'_{\pind}$.